george0st/qgate-graph/README.md

 # QGate-Graph

 Graph generator based on performance test outputs from Quality Gate Performance Generator.
 Key benefits:
- - provide graph about Performance/Throughtput & Response time
+ - provide graph about Performance/Throughput and Response time (on typically client side)
  - provide graph about Executors in time

 These graphs only visualize outputs from generator, it is not replacement of